 Table of contents:

 The main purpose of the event selection framework in O2 is to provide tools to select triggered events and reject pileup, beam-gas and poor quality collisions.
-Event selection in O2 is based on the concept of derived tables created in dedicated tasks from available AOD contents. o2-analysis-event-selection executable produces two in-memory tables described in EventSelection.h:
+Event selection in O2 is based on the concept of derived tables created in dedicated tasks from available AOD contents.
+The event selection module (EventSelectionModule.h) produces two in-memory tables described in EventSelection.h:

 The structure of BcSels and EvSels tables is kept the same for Run 2 and Run 3.
 However, there are conceptual differences between Run 2 and Run 3 workflows: